Australia appoints first female head for central bank

 The central bank has since lifted rates 12 times to a decade-high of 4.1 per cent, adding hundreds of dollars to monthly mortgage repayments at a time when a cost of living crisis is already stretching household budgets.

 Just this week, Lowe said it was possible rates would have to rise yet further to bring inflation to heel.
-He is due to chair the next two policy meetings in August and September.
+He is due to chair the next two policy meetings in August and September and markets are divided on the likely outcomes.

 "The Reserve Bank is in very good hands as it deals with the current inflation challenge and implementing the recommendations of the Review of the RBA," Lowe said in a statement on Friday.

-Bullock is widely respected by economists and financial markets showed little reaction to the change.
+Bullock, who joined the RBA in 1985 with a masters from the London School of Economics, is widely respected by analysts and financial markets showed little reaction to the change.

-"I am deeply honoured to have been appointed to this important position," Bullock said.
-"It is a challenging time to be coming into this role, but I will be supported by a strong executive team and boards."
+"My interpretation is this is much better than a political appointee," said Hugh Dive, chief investment officer at Atlas Management.
+"Markets would have been concerned if it was someone very overtly political.
+So it's probably the best outcome."

-The RBA is undertaking the biggest reorganisation in three decades after an independent review into its operations recommended sweeping changes to the way policy was formulated and communicated.
+The RBA is currently undertaking the biggest reorganisation in decades after an independent review into its operations recommended sweeping changes to the way policy was formulated and communicated.

-Speculation about a change at the top has been brewing for months as rates kept rising, leading Lowe to take the extraordinary step of apologising to any borrowers who had acted on his policy assurances.

-The decision comes as Lowe is due to accompany Chalmers to a Group of 20 meeting in India next week.
+"It is a challenging time to be coming into this role, but I will be supported by a strong executive team and boards," Bullock said in a statement.